 The Prosecutor's office cannot provide legal advice or take legal action in your divorce.
 You should consult with a private lawyer.
 We can help you obtain a child support order, but the Friend of the Court is responsible for enforcing the order.
-For more information, see our Family Support Division page, or contact Holly Kava, Family Support Specialist at (989) 831-7366.
+For more information, see our Family Support Division page, or contact Amy Johnson, Family Support Specialist at (989) 831-7366.

 What if I have a question which is not answered in your FAQ's?

 Call or visit our office.
 Please be aware that our office cannot give legal advice on private legal issues.

 back to top